 Four Plank Position with Progression

-Progress from the four plank position, making it more challenging by alternating the arms.
-Tighten up your abdominal area, bringing one arm out and lowering it back down.
+Progress from the four plank position makes alternating the arms more challenging.
+Tighten your abdominal area, bringing one arm out and lowering it back down.
 Alternate back and forth.
 Try to maintain a neutral spine, so the only thing moving is your arm.

-Ensure you are in good alignment with your head in line and tighten your abdominal area.
-Extend your leg back, reaching with your heel, and then return back down and alternate sides.
+Ensure you are aligned with your head in line and tighten your abdominal area.
+Extend your leg, reaching with your heel, and then return down and alternate sides.
 Don’t arch through the back.

 Bringing In The Legs